unsaved/sn-developer/README.md

 consider editing the script to reject requests if the instance name isn't what you want.
 (There is a commented-out test for instance of name ``x`` ``resources/upload-wsop.js`` contains the JavaScript code for the service.

+You must set environmental variable 'SN_DEVELOPER_INST' to enable Scripte REST API transport mode for snUpdate and snVersions.

 ## Setup and Usage